Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Recommendation: Ubigi (EE + Three) or Roami (all four networks)

-Road trip including rural areas
+Road trip including rural Great Britain

 Travellers renting a car and doing the NC500, visiting the Lake District, or exploring national parks will find coverage quality becomes critical.
 You need EE.